lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session10_say.md

    + **AGG**: We will agree to work a moderate amount of overtime, but also to rebalance our service mix in favor of conducting more EBPSY, while not changing the proportion of any services so much that we are not meeting overall demand for CC, MM, ADJ or GROUP.

-   + **SP**: For either of these efforts to be truly successful, Primary Care needs to expand their capacity to see mental health patients.
-We will take these findings to our chief, to show how our two settings are connected, and that our well-intended actions to improve care or remove barriers between our settings could have a detrimental effect on mental health access in PC.
-We will propose a series of trainings to PC staff to increase their comfort taking on MH patients, and thus increase their capacity.
+   + **SP**: For either of these improvement efforts to be truly successful, Primary Care needs to expand their capacity to see mental health patients.
+We will take these findings to our chief, to show how our two settings are connected, and that our well-intended actions to improve care or remove barriers between our settings could have a detrimental effect on mental health access in Primary Care.
+We will propose a series of trainings to PC staff to increase their comfort taking on mental health patients, and thus increase their capacity.
 We will conduct more experiments to try to estimate the size of the capacity increase necessary to prevent an increase in wait time.

 ## That's it for _Modeling to Learn_ how to use systems thinking.
 Next is our Done/Do review.